Policies

 Requests to use the meeting rooms must be made in advance by a Westwood resident using the Library’s Meeting Room Request form available online.
 Request forms must be submitted and approved by Library Administration before any reservations can be confirmed.
 The Library may require additional information before granting room requests.

+Applications may only be submitted by adults over the age of 18.
 The request form must be submitted by an adult (18 years or more) who, jointly and severally with his or her organization and its members, assumes full responsibility for the conduct of the events, its participants, and compliance with this policy.
 This responsibility extends to liability for damage to property or equipment of the Library and any third parties.
 It further extends to responsibility for any extra costs, including, but not limited to, custodial clean-up or repairs, police protection the Library deems necessary because of either anticipated or unanticipated problems related to the reservation.
 The Library Trustees and the Town are not responsible for any financial loss or injury to any person or organization arising out of a reservation or room use.

 The Library is not responsible for the cancellation of approval for use of meeting rooms in case of emergency (i.e. storm, power failure), which results in the closing of the Library, and thus the meeting rooms.